fbablu/hush-mesh/README.md

 **Human-in-the-Loop Design**: All engagement decisions require explicit human authorization.
 The system provides threat assessment and recommendations only.

 **Defensive Posture**: System is designed exclusively for defensive maritime convoy protection.
-No autonomous offensive capabilities.
+No offensive capabilities.

 **Data Privacy**: Synthetic training data only.
 No PII collection.
 All telemetry encrypted in transit and at rest.